Agencies Responsible for regulating drones in the Republic of India

 Foreigners are currently not allowed to fly RPAs in India.
-For commercial purposes, they need to lease RPAS to an Indian entity who in turn will obtain a Unique Identification Number (UIN) and UAOP from DGCA.
+For commercial purposes, they need to lease RPAS to an Indian entity, which will obtain a Unique Identification Number (UIN) and UAOP from DGCA.

 What are the requirements for the import of RPAs (with or without a camera) in India?

 - Any entity intending to import RPAS in India shall obtain Equipment Type Approval (ETA) from WPC Wing, Department of Telecommunication for operating in a de-licensed frequency band(s).
 Such approval shall be valid for a particular make and model.

 - The applicant, other than the Nano category, shall apply to DGCA along with ETA for import clearance.
-Based upon the import clearance issued by DGCA, DGFT shall issue a license for the import of RPAS.
+Based upon the import clearance issued by DGCA, DGFT shall issue a license to import RPAS.

 Notes for recreational drone pilots flying for fun in India

 - Ensure your Drone (except Nano in uncontrolled airspace up to 50ft) is Digital Sky “No Permission- No Takeoff” (NPNT) Compliant

-- Obtain Unique Identification Number (UIN) from DGCA for operating in controlled airspace and affix it on your drone
+- Obtain a Unique Identification Number (UIN) from DGCA for operating in controlled airspace and affix it to your drone

-- Obtain Unmanned Aircraft Operator Permit (UAOP), if applicable from DGCA for commercial operations and keep it handy
+- Obtain an Unmanned Aircraft Operator Permit (UAOP), if applicable, from DGCA for commercial operations and keep it handy

 - Obtain Permission before each flight through the Digital Sky Platform

 - Ensure the drone is in good condition (not damaged) and fit for flying safely.